Usage Tracking & Billing

 Hourly Billing (XIM Nodes)

 XIM nodes are billed based on connected uptime rather than token usage.
-The cost field for these requests is always 0 -- billing is calculated separately from uptime tracking.
+The cost field on per-request rows is always 0, billing is calculated separately from uptime tracking.

 - Billing is based on the time your agent is connected to the platform

-- Rates are determined by the agent's service tier
+- Rates are determined by the agent's service tier; self-hosted CPU and free-tier agents may carry an

-- Only connected time is billed -- disconnected periods are not charged
+hourly_rateof 0 and accrue no charge - Only connected time is billed, disconnected periods are not charged

 - Billing periods are 730-hour intervals anchored to your project creation date